santanunath/docker-node-react-mysql-fullstack-app/README.md

 $ sudo docker-compose up -d

 Step5:
 > Access the ADMINER using route    `http://host-ip:8000/`
-> warning!! wait for 5minutes to setup MySQL database
+> warning!! before using Adminer wait for 5minutes to setup MySQL database
 > use below command to check the MySQL running status
 > $ sudo docker logs db

 to login ADMINER, use